Milne Bay Province is located at the eastern tip of the main island of New Guinea.

 It was also the launching pad for the Allied forces that ultimately defeated the Japanese force that landed at Buna, in Oro Province and established the forward base that was used to launch the overland attack on Port Moresby using the Kokoda Track over the Owen Stanley Range.

-Diving Papua New Guinea: Milne Bap Province – Samarai Island
+Diving PNG: Milne Bay Province – Samarai Island

 Prior to 1968, when Alotau was made the capital of Milne Bay Province, the island of Samarai in the China Strait served as the provincial capital.